katjam/growing-an-elm-app-with-whole-team/SLIDES.md

 - Upgrade to 19 - Manager I think we can handle the translation & upgrade
 - Maybe better port the app to html/js for the clones so more people can work on it?
 - Manager was thinking in terms of labels but
-- TICK: I had a hunch I'd be able to rely on people in my team who didn't yet identify themselves as coders.
+- TICK: But precisely because it was in Elm, I had a hunch I'd be able to rely on people in my team who didn't yet identify themselves as coders.
+- So when Holly - who'd been with us for 3 months, stepped forward after standup...
 - Yes!
 There is something I need help with.

 ---

 ## Stumbling down the path together...
 ![](img/holly.jpg)<!-- .element class="fragment" -->

-- with Holly!<!-- .element class="fragment" -->
+with Holly!<!-- .element class="fragment" -->

 Note:
-- Historically - we were developer skilled - but all from backgrounds
+- Historically Neontribe - was a bunch of developers - but all from backgrounds
-- The company used to be nearly all devs filling in the non-developer jobs, recently, we've hired a few people with little to no coding experience.
+- We filled in the non-developer jobs, but recently, hired a few people with little to no coding experience.
 - So we set off with myself and another developer with very little time here and there
-- A user researcher with a maths degree who'd done a bit of coding and had lots of experience in the charity sector.
+- We got a user researcher with a maths degree who'd done a bit of coding and had lots of experience in the charity sector - to lead the discovery and liaise with clients
-- A junior illustrator who wanted to help (recent arts graduate)
+- And of course, Holly a recent arts graduate and illustrator who wanted to help
 - We hit all the same problems every software project has...
 - It didn't all go swimmingly .. but this is what worked well and how Holly helped me reflect on where our process could be better

 ---

 ## Beginners welcome
+We need beginners in our community and in our teams

 Note:
 - London Elm code night woman - "Only coding meetup that said beginners welcome"
-- We need beginners in our community and in our teams
 - Projects will always need beginners - keep healthy fresh perspectives coming in.

 +++

-## The beginners on your team need guidance
+## The beginners on your team will appreciate guidance
 - What do new team members need to know<!-- .element class="fragment" data-fragment-index="1" -->
 - Check in regularly<!-- .element class="fragment" data-fragment-index="2" -->
-- Set guidelines for Pull Request review<!-- .element class="fragment" data-fragment-index="3" -->
+- Set guidelines for code review<!-- .element class="fragment" data-fragment-index="3" -->
 - Talk about how to talk about code<!-- .element class="fragment" data-fragment-index="4" -->